 - Who/What will I be auditing?

 - What will I have to do?

-You need to motivate people to become auditors, because it requires extra work.
+You need to motivate people to become auditors because it requires extra work.
 The answer to #2 should be specific.
 I recommend creating a “sell sheet” that explains the process of performing an audit.
-I also like to create sell sheets that are educational.
-Therefore, I recommend adapting the flow chart in ISO 19011:2011 (Figure 2 on page 15).
+I also like to develop educational sell sheets.
+Therefore, I recommend adopting the flow chart in ISO 19011:2011 (Figure 2 on page 15).
 I would add time estimates for each step of the process (6.2 – 6.7).
-This will serve as a training tool for future auditors, and will eliminate fear of an unknown time commitment for your potential recruit.
+This will serve as a training tool for future auditors and will eliminate the fear of an unknown time commitment for your potential recruit.